Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and PELICAN

 First we quantify the deviation in PELICAN's outputs that occurs under soft and collinear splittings and observe how training affects them.
 We define an IR-splitting as adding a zero 4-vector to the list of input constituents.
 Then PELICAN's output on IR-split data is directly compared to the original output.
 Defining a C-splitting is more difficult since realistic events never contain any exactly collinear constituents, and we want to avoid changing the number of particles so as to make this test independent of IR-safety.
 Therefore we prepare the data by inserting two copies of the vector $(1,0,0,1)$ to each event.
-Then the C-splitting will amount to replacing these two vectors with $(2,0,0,2)$ and $(0,0,0,0)$.
+Then the C-splitting will amount to replacing these two vectors with $(1.5,0,0,1.5)$ and $(0.5,0,0,0.5)$ (recall that C-safety does not apply when $\lambda=1$ in \equref{25773} because the zero vector is ``collinear'' with anything).
 The outputs on the same event prepared in these two ways can be directly compared.

 To compare two outputs $p_{\mathrm{reco}}, p_{\mathrm{reco}}'$ we compute the relative deviation $|(p_{\mathrm{reco}}'-p_{\mathrm{reco}})/p_{\mathrm{reco}}|$, where the division is component-wise.
 To estimate the effect of an IR- or C-splitting on PELICAN's predictions, we take the median value of this deviation over a batch of events.
 The same can also be done with PELICAN weights as the outputs.
-The splittings are applied to 100-event batches of events from one of our datasets and the median deviations are averaged over 300 batches.
-We test 5 randomly-initialized models and 5 models trained on the full variable $W$ mass dataset from Section~\ref{Wmass}.
+The splittings are applied to 100-event batches of events from one of our datasets and the relative deviations are averaged over 300 batches.
+We test 5 randomly-initialized models and 5 models trained on the full variable $W$ mass dataset from \secref{Wmass}.

-We find that a randomly-initialized PELICAN regression model's output 4-vector deviates by 0.5\%-7\% under an IR-split, and the PELICAN weights deviate by up to 5\%.
-However, regression models trained to reconstruct $p^W_{\mathrm{cont}}$ have both deviations under 5\%, potentially indicating a slight improvement in IR-safety due to training.
-The resolutions $\sigma_{p_T}, \sigma_m$, and $\sigma_{\Delta R}$ of the trained IR-safe truth-level models are about 20\%-35\% worse (larger) than the original models, and similarly the \Delphes resolutions get 40\%-50\% worse.
-We also note that IR-safe PELICAN models appear to be slightly more rigid under C-splits, showing 5\%-16\% deviations that enhance slightly to at most 11\% after training.

-Under a C-splitting, the randomly-initialized regression model's outputs (both the 4-vector and the weights) consistently deviate by 3\%-8\%, and the same range of deviations was observed on fully trained models as well.
-The resolutions of trained IRC-safe truth-level models suffer significantly in comparison to the regular models, exhibiting 5-6 times higher values of $\sigma_{p_T}, \sigma_m$, and $\sigma_{\Delta R}$.
-We do not perform this comparison for \Delphes models since the jet constituents coming out of \Delphes are massless, so only functions of the jet mass are expressible by IRC-safe PELICAN on that data.